-The Castle Peak Wilderness Study Area (WSA) is in Eagle County, Colorado approximately 8 miles north of the Town of Eagle, including approximately 11,940 acres of BLM lands.
+The Castle Peak Wilderness Study Area (WSA) is in Eagle County, Colo., approximately 8 miles north of the Town of Eagle, and includes approximately 11,940 acres of BLM lands.

-From Wolcott go north on Colorado 131 about 3 miles and turn left (west) on the Milk Creek Road.
-Proceed about 2 miles to the trailhead, on the right by the power line.
+From Wolcott, go north on Colorado 131 about 3 miles and turn left (west) on Milk Creek Road.
+Proceed about 2 miles to the trailhead on the right by the power line.
 The trail follows the jeep trail running northwest.

 LEVEL OF DIFFICULTY

-The route is easy to moderate difficult, with a few steep stretches.
+The route is easy to moderately difficult, with a few steep stretches.

 Elevations range from 8,400 feet to 11,275 feet on Castle Peak.